Last updated: 15th December 2025

 13. Data protection

-13.1 We shall process your personal data in accordance with our obligations under the Data Protection Act 2018 and the EU law retained version of the General Data Protection Regulation ((EU) (2016/679)).
+13.1 We shall process your personal data in accordance with our obligations under the Data Protection Act 2018 and the UK GDPR (the retained EU law version of the General Data Protection Regulation (EU) 2016/679 as it applies in the UK).

 13.2 Categories of data we process: (Note: payment information such as bank/card details are processed by Stripe)